-Participants of this one day workshop will be introduced to the research and key skills of Mindful Self-Compassion (MSC) training, an empirically-supported program designed to cultivate self-compassion using meditation, daily life practices, lecture, group exercises and discussion.
+Participants of this half day workshop will be introduced to the research and key skills of Mindful Self-Compassion (MSC) training, an empirically-supported program designed to cultivate self-compassion using meditation, daily life practices, lecture, group exercises and discussion.

 Participants will be provided with essential tools for treating yourself in a kind, compassionate way whenever you suffer, fail, or feel inadequate.
 Participants will also learn simple tools you can use with patients/client to help build emotional resilience.

 Rapidly expanding research demonstrates that self-compassion is strongly associated with emotional wellbeing, less anxiety, depression and stress, maintenance of healthy habits such as diet and exercise, and satisfying personal relationships.
 And it’s easier than you think.

 The three key components of self-compassion are self-kindness, a sense of common humanity, and balanced, mindful awareness.
 Kindness opens our hearts to suffering, so we can give ourselves what we need.
 Common humanity opens us to our essential interrelatedness, so that we know we aren’t alone.
 Mindfulness opens us to the present moment, so we can accept our experience with greater ease.
 Together they comprise a state of warm-hearted, connected presence.

 Self-compassion can be learned by anyone, even those who didn’t receive enough affection in childhood or who feel uncomfortable when they are good to themselves.
 It’s a courageous attitude that stands up to harm, including the harm that we unwittingly inflict on ourselves through self-criticism, self-isolation, or self-absorption.
 Self-compassion provides emotional strength and resilience, allowing us to admit our shortcomings, motivate ourselves with kindness, forgive ourselves when needed, relate wholeheartedly to others, and be more authentically ourselves.